kfernandez31/JNP2-Chatter/README.md

 ## Running the app
-You can run a single instance of the server using this command in your terminal:
+You can run a single instance of the server like this:
 ```
-cargo run --bin server
+cargo run --bin server <address>
 ```
+where the <address> (ex.
+0.0.0.0) is optional and replaced by a default value if not provided.
-and multiple clients like so:
+Multiple clients can be run like so:
 ```
 cargo run --bin server
 ```